Voog/wysihtml/README.markdown

 Version 0.6.0 notes for migration.

 * Object namespace is now wysihtyml (was previously wysihtml5).
+This change includes all classnames and event names.
-* The default toolbar is separated to independant module (wysihtml.toolbar.js) and must be added separately if used.
+* The default toolbar is separated to independent module (wysihtml.toolbar.js) and must be added separately if used.
 * Full command set for backwards compatibility is not bundled and separated to wysihtml.all-commands.js module.
 Most commands there directly map to formatBlock or formatInline commands and are thus optional and can be replaced with these internal commands.
 * Table editing features are now as a separate module